powerhome/oss-guide/docs/publishing/publishing-template/README.md

 # Your Open Source Project Name
 _Describe what does this project does in one line followed by your project logo if you have one. e.g._
-> A project skeleton for open source projects at Verizon Media.
+> A project skeleton for open source projects at Power.

 Please keep this short.
 Copy it to the GitHub's project description.

 _An optional Elevator Pitch of the project._

 **Example**

 Do you have some awesome code you want to release to the world on GitHub?
 If so, this repo provides all the files you'll need to prepare your project for public release on GitHub.com.
-It's a reference implementation of the [Verizon Media Open Source Skeleton Specification](Spec-READ-AND-DELETE.md), follow the requirements of this specification when adapting the content of this repo to your own project.
+It's a reference implementation of the [Power Open Source Skeleton Specification](Spec-READ-AND-DELETE.md), follow the requirements of this specification when adapting the content of this repo to your own project.

 You can add optional badges such as those on http://shields.io here.